openstack/openstack-manuals/doc/cli-reference/source/nova.rst

 ``live-migration``
   Migrate running server to a new machine.

+``live-migration-abort``
+  Abort an on-going live migration.
+(Supported by API versions '2.24' - '2.latest') [hint: use ':option:`--os-compute-api-version`' flag to show help message for proper version]

+``live-migration-force-complete``
+  Force on-going live migration to complete.
+  (Supported by API versions '2.22' -
+  '2.latest') [hint: use ':option:`--os-compute-api-`
+  version' flag to show help message for proper version]

 ``lock``
   Lock a server.
 A normal (non-admin) user will not be able to execute actions on a locked